Frequently Asked Questions

 Sharing resource and skills is a hallmark of cohousing.
 That said, each community develops its own policies on such matters as car sharing.

-How do I become an Associate Member?
+How do I become an Explorer?
 What does that mean?

 This is the first step at River Song Cohousing.
-Associate members attend meetings, work on teams, have access to community files, and participate in all discussions.
+Explorers attend meetings, work on teams, have access to community files, and participate in all discussions.
 Please contact us for more information.

 How do I become a Full Member?
 What does that mean?